The Art of Slow Writing: Pacing Yourself in the Digital Age

 03 | Stay the Road

 A writing career is long.
-Cultivating a sustainable writing life means you can maintain momentum for months and years.
+Cultivating a sustainable writing practice means you can maintain momentum for months and years.
 It’s not about output, but growth over the long-term.

 04 | Comparison is the Enemy of Creativity